Enchantress (DC Comics): The New 52

 In 2011, DC Comics cancelled all their titles and relaunched 52 new comics as part of The New 52.
-One of these was Justice League Dark, which features a number of supernatural-themed heroes including Shade, the Changing Man, Zatanna, John Constantine, and Madame Xanadu coming together to fight an insane Enchantress who has become separated from June Moone.
-During the crisis, the Enchantress' powers begin randomly appearing across the world, causing chaos: the Sphinx of Gizah comes to life and attacks tourists and hundreds of duplicates of June Moone appear to search for the original.
+One of these was Justice League Dark, which features a number of supernatural-themed heroes including Shade, the Changing Man, Zatanna, John Constantine, and Madame Xanadu coming together to fight an insane Enchantress, who has become separated from June Moone.
+During the crisis, the Enchantress' powers begin randomly appearing across the world, causing chaos: the Sphinx comes to life and attacks tourists and hundreds of duplicates of June Moone appear to search for the original.
 While the Justice League tries to intervene, the Enchantress manifests as a colossal monster made up of the bodies of hundreds of June Moones and defeats Superman, Wonder Woman and Cyborg with ease.
-John Constantine deduces that Madame Xanadu said an incantation that separated June Moone from the Enchantress and reads an incantation that reverses the spell, reuniting the Enchantress and June Moone again.
+John Constantine deduces that Madame Xanadu said an incantation that separated June from the Enchantress and reads an incantation that reverses the spell, reuniting the Enchantress and June.

 DC Rebirth

 During DC Rebirth, the Enchantress serves as a member of the Suicide Squad again and during the "Black Vault" story arc, they retrieve an alien item that serves as a portal to the Phantom Zone.
 However, once they bring it back to Belle Reve Penitentiary, it causes all the inmates to go into a killing frenzy except Harley Quinn, Amanda Waller, Killer Croc and Rick Flag.
 June Moone lets the Enchantress out, who also remains unaffected due to being a magical entity.
-She manages to get Harley Quinn to the Vault but is incapacitated by Zod when he sucks the air out of her lungs.
+She manages to get Harley Quinn to the Vault but is incapacitated by General Zod when he sucks the air out of her lungs.

-In one of the later issues, June Moone was called upon by Amanda Waller to help a military general whose house had been possessed by a demon.
-She turns into the Enchantress, but she ends up scheming with the demon to escape Amanda Waller and destroy the world.
+In one of the later issues, Waller calls Moone to help a military general whose house had been possessed by a demon.
+She turns into the Enchantress, but she ends up scheming with the demon to escape Waller and destroy the world.
 She turns back to June to have the demon remove the bomb device and set the Enchantress free, but the demon attacks her and frightens her.
 June, in retaliation, unleashes magic and banishes the demon without turning into the Enchantress.

-During the Justice League vs. Suicide Squad storyline, the Enchantress is sent with the Suicide Squad to stop a cult from sinking an island as a sacrifice to their god.
-The Justice League arrives and clashes with the Suicide Squad and she defeats Superman with ease once she realizes he's sensitive to magic.
-When Maxwell Lord breaks into Belle Reve Penitentiary along with Rustam, Lobo, Doctor Polaris, the Emerald Empress and Johnny Sorrow, the original Suicide Squad, she threatens Maxwell Lord only to be quickly overwhelmed by his telepathic powers.
+In the Justice League vs. Suicide Squad storyline, the Enchantress is sent with the Suicide Squad to stop a cult from sinking an island as a sacrifice to their god.
+The Justice League arrives and clashes with the Suicide Squad and she defeats Superman with ease once she realizes he is vulnerable to magic.
+When Maxwell Lord breaks into Belle Reve Penitentiary along with Rustam, Lobo, Doctor Polaris, the Emerald Empress and Johnny Sorrow, the original Suicide Squad, she threatens Lord only to be quickly overwhelmed by his telepathic powers.

 Characterization

+Early iterations of the character first suggested the Enchantress persona being a split personality while later stories and depictions clarified and re-conceptualized the Enchantress entity to be a genuine magical being inhabiting June as her host.